christopherkindl/sentiment-analysis/README.md

 To extract new insights from the unstructured data source, namely YouTube’s comments, we apply NLP techniques to extract the main product features of interest from these comments, and categorize the comments based on these features.
 We then score and label each comment as positive, neutral, or negative based on a sentiment analysis technique using VADER, a lexicon and rule-based sentiment analysis tool that is attuned to sentiments expressed in social media.

+These results can be used to further guide the development of the product in several directions, including which features should the engineering and product teams focus on for its next iterations, which type of marketing efforts could be envisioned to support the product, how the pricing of the product could be re-considered, or even which customers should be targeted.

 All code is shown in the [jupyter notebook](https://github.com/christopherkindl/business-strategy/blob/main/sentiment-analysis-youtube-comments.ipynb).

 ## Supporting documents in zip folder